Rock Climbing in Paklenica

 Paklenica – the making of

 Slovenian climbers played a major role in "the making of" Paklenica.
 The most active were climbers from Ljubljana adding their own difficult routes up Anića kuk and Debeli kuk.
 Routes like Vražji – F6c, Diagonalka – F6a+ and Forma viva – F6a+ waited many years for a free ascent.
 In the later 1970's Franc Knez first visited Paklenica and raised the game to a much higher level.
 He climbed some very demanding routes by aiding and free climbing at the highest grade imaginable at the time.
 In fact, he was accustomed to using a closed grading system (UIAA I-VI) while climbing much harder, in effect making his routes grossly under-graded.
-Franc Knez is the name to look for when choosing routes in any climbing guidebook.
+Franc Knez is the name to be on the look for when choosing routes in any climbing guidebook from Paklenica to Patagonia.

-The late 1980's marked the beginning of sport climbing in Paklenica with one of the first short sport climbing routes, Il Maratoneta – F8b+ by Maurizio Zanolla still being the most difficult one in Paklenica.
-The second most difficult – Mosquito (F8b) was climbed shortly after by Gerhard Hörhager.
+The late 1980's marked the beginning of sport climbing in Paklenica with one of the first single-pitch sport climbing routes, Il Maratoneta – F8b+ by Maurizio Zanolla still being the most difficult one in Paklenica.
+The second most difficult, Mosquito – F8b was climbed shortly after by Gerhard Hörhager.

-In 1990 the Rémy brothers, Yves and Claude came to Paklenica and climbed Rajna – F7a+ and Welcome – F7c.
+In 1990 the Rémy brothers, Yves and Claude came to Paklenica and climbed Rajna – F7a and Welcome – to Hell or to Paradise? – F7c.
 They equipped the routes from the ground up placing bolts on the lead with the aid of a battery-powered bolt gun.

 In conclusion, development of climbing in Paklenica went through various stages and the bar was raised again and again.
-Currently there is some 200 short sport routes and even more of the longer multi-pitch ones.
-With the free grades ranging from 3 to F8b+ and aid up to A4 there are routes for everyone from beginners to experts.
+Currently there is some 300 single-pitch (sport climbing) routes, short of 250 multi-pitch routes of various nature and increasingly more boulder problems being reported, 50 and counting.
+With the free climbing grades ranging from 3 to F8c and aid up to A4 there are routes for everyone from beginners to experts.
 For the best of the best there are hard aid lines still waiting for free ascent, blank walls still resisting to be scaled at all.
-But every now and then impossible is redefined.
-Stay tuned.
+But every now and then impossible is redefined so stay tuned.

 Getting to Paklenica